-Japanese encephalitis in Hong Kong
+Japanese encephalitis in South Korea

-JE occurs in this country, with most cases reported between May and October.
+JE occurs in this country, transmission season is typically May to October.
 Cases may be reported outside these months.
+Vaccine is not routinely recommended for short trips to Seoul or major cities..

 All travellers should avoid mosquito bites particularly between dusk and dawn.